Female sexual anatomy

 - When relaxed, the vagina is about 8 – 10cm (3 – 4 inches) long and the walls fold in and touch each other

-External female sexual anatomy
+External sexual anatomy

 Breasts